 3. Dress in all black

-Personally, I opt for the all-black rule for all of my photo shoots, simply because it’s one less thing to worry about when I have a pre-assembled uniform to fall back on.
-For me, this uniform consists of mixing and matching from the following selection; one pair of black skinny jeans, one pair of black slacks, a black leather belt, several button-down black blouses, several black polo shirts, and a black blazer.
-Whenever possible, I also try to buy my black clothing in lightweight, moisture resistant fabrics rather than cotton, to avoid sweat absorption.
+Personally, I opt for the all-black rule for my photoshoots, simply because a pre-assembled uniform gives me one less thing to worry about.
+My uniform consists of mixing and matching from the following selection: one pair of black skinny jeans, one pair of black slacks, a black leather belt, several button-down black blouses, several black polo shirts, and a black blazer.
+Whenever possible, I try to buy my black clothing in lightweight, moisture-resistant fabrics rather than cotton to avoid sweat absorption.

 4. Add a personal touch

-Another idea is to custom order black clothing that has your logo on it, such as a polo shirt with a subtle branding element.
-A photography colleague of mine has done this with huge success as it further reinforces his brand, while also making him look and appear more official at photo shoots.
+Another idea is to custom-order black clothing that has your logo on it, such as a polo shirt with a subtle branding element.
+A photography colleague of mine has done this with huge success; it further reinforces his brand while also making him look and appear more official at photoshoots.

 5. When in doubt, ask